 The IHR (2005) is the main document used for reporting to WHO.
 Georgia has SOPs for reporting disease outbreaks into OIE’s WAHIS system in order to meet official animal disease reporting obligations to OIE.
 Georgia also shares information with the FAO European Commission for the Control of Foot-and-Mouth Disease (EUFMD) regarding foot-and-mouth disease control measures and vaccination data.

 Communication and information sharing between NCDC and the NFA is carried out according to Governmental Decree #336, 2015, “Approval of rules of providing functional integrated surveillance on infectious diseases”.
-The NFA is responsible as OIE Delegate to report animal disease events according to OIE requirements (i.e. immediate notification and and six-monthlya reports).
+The NFA is responsible as OIE Delegate to report animal disease events according to OIE requirements (i.e. immediate notification and follow ups, and six-monthly and annual reports).

 Besides the requirement to notify OIE, veterinary services are also obliged to report to neighbouring countries in cases of transboundary animal diseases.
 There is also a statement of intention among countries in the trans-Caucasian region to achieve more advanced notification, including vaccination data.
 Under the BNSR initiative, Georgia and Azerbaijan also share more advanced information regarding several zoonotic diseases in their respective countries.
 The IHR NFP shares monthly aggregated data on infectious disease with Kazakhstan and Azerbaijan.